Alt Går Bra

 Alt Går Bra has received support from funding bodies including the Norwegian Arts Council Kulturråd, KORO Public Art Norway, OCA Office of Contemporary Art Norway, Vestland County, Bergen City Council, Fritt Ord, Billedkunstnernes Hjelpefond, Billedkunstnernes Vederlagsfond, Barents Secretariat, Arts Council England, UK National Heritage Fund, and Pro Helvetia.

-Online, you can learn more about our work by visiting our Acanthus Project portal akantus.no, watching our videos on Youtube and Vimeo, and reading our texts in Academia.
+Online, you can learn more about our work by visiting our Acanthus Project portal akantus.no, viewing photo and video documentation and research on Flickr, watching our videos on Youtube and Vimeo, and reading our texts in Academia.
 You can get our updates and exchange with us on Instagram, Alt Går Bra Facebook, and Alt Går Bra Lokale Facebook.

 E-mail: altgarbra (at) gmail (dot) com